How To Prepare For Recording Drums In The Studio (6-Step Checklist)

 Tuning Toms: https://www.youtube.com/watch?v=U3qMyc1G3XE&t=36s

-Bear in mind that engineers are generally known for being blunt and brutally honest.
+Bear in mind that audio engineers are generally known for being blunt and brutally honest.
 If you take offence to criticism easily, it is a must that you do not get wound up or defensive.
-A lot of the time this is meant in a jokingly way, but at the same time there will be a hint of truth in what they say.
+A lot of the time this is meant in a light-hearted way, but at the same time there will be a hint of truth in what they say.
 The engineer just wants to get the best out of you and push you to record the best takes you can.
-Don't take them too seriously, but do listen to their advice and criticism.
+Don't mistake them for a terrible person, but do listen to their advice and criticism.
 They work with musicians day in and day out and generally know what is best.
-Expect to play your best take ever and they just delete it and say "that was shit, do that again".
+Expect to play your "best take ever" and they just delete it and say "that was shit, do that again" - most of us have been there!
 Although this won't be true for all engineers, I just wanted to give you a little heads up so there are no surprises on the day if your engineer seems like an arsehole!

 I hope this has given you some insight into how to prepare for a professional recording session.
 This isn't a be all and end all guide, however if you follow these steps you won't go far wrong.
 You'll be able to enjoy the experience and get the most out of the session you have spent your hard-earned cash on.